Comparatives and Superlatives ESL Games, Activities and Worksheets

 ESL Comparatives and Superlatives Activity - Grammar and Speaking: Asking and Answering Questions from Prompts, Controlled Practice, Writing Sentences - Group Work - Pre-intermediate (A2) - 25 minutes

 In this insightful comparatives and superlatives activity, students conduct a survey and then write comparative and superlative sentences about the results.
-To begin, students answer six questions on the worksheet and write down their answers.
-In groups, students then interview the other members of the group using the same questions and complete the table with their answers.
-When the students have all the answers, they use the results to write three comparative and three superlative sentences about the students in their group.
+To begin, students answer six questions, writing their answers in a table.
+In groups, students then interview the other members of the group using the six questions and complete the table with their answers.
+When the students have finished, they use the results to write three comparative and three superlative sentences about the students in their group.
 Finally, students compare their sentences and give feedback to the class on what they found out.

 Comparatives and Superlatives Survey Preview